-149. Hot Wheel Detectors
+151. Hot Wheel Detectors

-- (a) When operating in single track territory, a train receiving a Hot Wheel defect alarm may proceed at a speed not to exceed 30 MPH to the next siding, double track, or yard location where the train must be stopped and inspected, provided: - 1.
-Train is not a Key Train or Passenger Train. - 2.
-No erratic operation of the train is detected by the train crew. - 3.
-The Train Dispatcher is immediately notified of the Hot Wheel defect alarm and a job briefing held to determine the location where the train is to be stopped. - (b) When operating in double track territory, a train receiving a Hot Wheel defect alarm must be stopped and inspected. - (c) After stopping the train, a roll-by inspection may be performed at a speed not exceeding 10 MPH.
+- (a) When operating in single track territory, a train receiving a Hot Wheel defect alarm may proceed at a speed not to exceed 30 MPH to the next siding, multiple track, or yard location where the train must be stopped and inspected, provided: - 1.
+Train is not a Key Train or Passenger Train. - No erratic operation of the train is detected by the train crew. - 3.
+The Train Dispatcher is immediately notified of the Hot Wheel defect alarm and a job briefing held to determine the location where the train is to be stopped. - (b) After stopping the train, a roll-by inspection may be performed.
 Prior to making the roll-by inspection, the Engineer must make a full service application of the air brakes, allowing sufficient time for a complete set and equalization of the brake system before initiating a release.
-The set and release is required to ensure the release of any sticking brakes caused by overcharge or incomplete release conditions.